Config as Code (opslevel.yml)

 Locking

-When a service or repository is managed by opslevel.yml
+When a component or repository is managed by opslevel.yml

 and what’s defined in OpsLevel.